 The Republic of Belarus is an authoritarian presidential state.
 Its current president, Alexander Lukashenko, is in office since July 1994.
 Since the parliamentary elections of 11 September 2016, the parliament is once again fully occupied by government loyalists.
 The Belarusian Patriotic Party holds 3 seats, the Communist Party of Belarus 8, the Liberal Democratic Party 1, and the Republican Party of Labour and Justice 3.
 The remaining 93 pro-governmental parliamentarians have no party affiliation.
-For the first time in almost twenty years, since 2000, an opposition party member has been elected.
+For the first time in almost twenty years, since 2000, two oppositionists have been elected.
 Anna Konopatskaya is a member of the opposition United Civic Party and was head of its organisation in Minsk.
-Furthermore, Yelena Anisim, an independent candidate who has ties to the opposition and is the deputy chairwoman of the Belarusian Language Society, was also elected.
+The other MP is Yelena Anisim, an independent candidate who has ties to the opposition and is the deputy chairwoman of the Belarusian Language Society.

-However, the 2016 elections were reported to be neither fair nor free.
+In all, the 2016 elections were reported to be neither fair nor free.
 The authorities were de facto appointing themselves, not for the first time.
 Severe human rights violations and restrictions on media are constantly reported in the country.
-There were a number of political prisoners in the country, but they were released in late August 2015, which could have much to do with the presidential elections that took place on 11 October 2015.
+There were a number of political prisoners, but they were released in late August 2015, which could have much to do with the presidential elections that took place on 11 October 2015.
 The country is the last one in Europe to still have the death penalty which it carries out.
-The country is highly dependable on Russia’s subsidies and resources.
+Belarus is highly dependable on Russian subsidies and resources.

 Want to get notified by mail when Belarus gets updated?

 Leave your email address below:

 - Belarusian Social Democratic Party (Narodnaya Hramada), Belarus Party of Labour (BSDP)